Nature documentary: 1970s-1990s

+2000s-present

+Nature documentaries, particularly massive BBC-produced blue chip productions, continue to attract attention in the new millennium.
+Series such as The Blue Planet (2001) and Planet Earth (2006), and their sequels Planet Earth II (2016) and Blue Planet II (2017), have led to several waves of revitalization in the genre, to the point that some studies regard this period as a "blue-chip renaissance".
+Technological changes such as improved cameras, digital color grading, large-screen TVs, drones, and streaming services all contribute to improved spectacle, helping to drive the current popularity of nature documentaries.

+Although blue-chip nature documentaries are typically defined by their emphasis on pristine nature without human influence, modern environmental issues (including climate change) are increasingly integrated into these spectacle-driven programs.
+Some documentaries leave environmental messaging for their final episode (such as Frozen Planet [2011] and Planet Earth II), while others make environmental issues a core theme through the entire series (such as Our Planet [2019]).
+This trend is coupled with the rise of "dual-message" or "green-chip" documentaries, which portray both the beauty and fragility of nature.

 Content

 Most nature documentary films or television series focus on a particular species, ecosystem, or scientific idea (such as evolution).
 Although most take a scientific and educational approach, some anthropomorphise their subjects or present animals purely for the viewer's pleasure.
-In a few instances, they are in presented in ethnographic film formats and contain stories that involve humans and their relationships with the natural world, as in Nanook of the North (1922), The Story of the Weeping Camel (2003), and Grass: A Nation's Battle for Life (1925).
+In a few instances, they are presented in ethnographic film formats and contain stories that involve humans and their relationships with the natural world, as in Nanook of the North (1922), The Story of the Weeping Camel (2003), and Grass: A Nation's Battle for Life (1925).

 Although almost all have a human presenter, the role varies widely, ranging from explanatory voice-overs to extensive interaction or even confrontation with animals.

+One popular variant on the genre is commonly known as the "blue-chip" wildlife film.
+"Blue-chip" productions are typically characterized by an emphasis on charismatic megafauna, spectacular visuals, and dramatic storylines, while downplaying or outright removing scientific jargon, political themes, historical reference points, and human interaction with the natural world.
+In essence, these programs aim to depict nature as a vision of pristine timelessness, a fully artistic perspective without scientific context.
+As exemplified by programs such as Planet Earth (2006), a "renaissance" of blue-chip documentaries has been made possible due to improvements in camera technology and video quality, leading to an improved sense of spectacle.

 Most nature documentaries are made for television and are usually of 45 to 50 minutes duration, but some are made as full-length cinematic presentations.